Good morning Central Coast!

 Before I dive into the forecast, here are some links I find helpful amid storms.

-Rain began light this morning but has become a bit heavier as the storm pushes east.
+The rain started off light this morning but has become heavier as the storm pushes east.
 Brief heavy rain is expected but thanks to the quick movement of the storm accumulations will be limited to 1/3 to 1/2 inch from this system.
+The showers will be widespread but thankfully not continuous.
+By early afternoon, the main area of instability will push SE, that will clear us out and showers will be much more isolated by the afternoon.

-Breezy west to northwest winds are keeping these showers moving quickly, preventing significant rainfall accumulation in any one area.
+Gusty winds are keeping the showers moving that will prevent significant rainfall accumulation in any one area.
 While a brief thunderstorm can't be entirely ruled out, the chances are decreasing as the day progresses.

 The weekend is expected to bring dry and warmer conditions as a ridge of high pressure builds over the region.